Surya51/job-search-assistant-ui/README.md

 ![image](https://github.com/user-attachments/assets/ce552fb2-46fc-48e2-a94c-e8e0de413995)

 ### Nice to haves
-- Feedback is not implemented.
+- User feedback after assessment is not implemented.
 This will provide more value.
+Currently, the responses are being saved.
 - Success toast messages are not implemented.
 This can be user friendly.
+Most of the errors are being shown.

 ### Author